Sheyne/comprehend/readme.md

 	Progressive:	The ball will be thrown by the boy.

 Article for easy refresh on verb tenses [here](http://leo.stcloudstate.edu/grammar/tenses.html).
-A pattern forms, progressive, the subject and object flip.
+A pattern forms, progressive, the doer and object flip.
 The verb is more complicated, `throw`, present tense, is simple, and what everything should be refined down too.
 Present Progressing (`thrown`) is prefixed by an `is` and is constant between the the other tenses that are progressive.
 This allows us to determine tense based solely on the prefix. (`is`, `was`, `will be`).

+About to sleep idea:

+	The ball was thrown when the bat hit it.

+Translates to:

+	Whe the bat hit it, the ball was thrown.

+The word `it` is a challenge.

+##Gerunds
+Gerunds can be  converted to standard format as such:

+`The dog is running.`:
+Becomes: `The dog runs.`

+`The dog is running after the ball.`:
+Becomes: `The dog runs after the ball.`